lifeBalance/in_action/README.md

 ## Chapter 10
 In this part of the book we develop a feature for adding information about the state of a ticket.
 This is done using a select field in the comments.

+We also implement the functionality that allows admins to add new states to the list, so users have more options to choose from.
+Admins also can rename, remove and set a default state so new tickets are never born stateless.

+As usual the work start writing a BDD feature to describe the process of creating a state, and as always we walk our way to the final implementation by writing the minimal amount of code necessary to fix the spec failures.

 [1]: https://www.manning.com/books/rails-4-in-action
 [2]: https://en.wikipedia.org/wiki/Behavior-driven_development
 [3]: https://en.wikipedia.org/wiki/Test-driven_development